MicrosoftDocs/windows-dev-docs/hub/apps/develop/win2d/avoiding-memory-leaks.md

 Navigate to the page, then away from it to some other page.
 If all cycles have been broken, you will see `Debug.WriteLine` output in the Visual Studio output pane within a second or two.

-Note that calling `GC.Collect` is disruptive and hurts performace, so you should remove this test code as soon as you finish testing for leaks!
+Note that calling `GC.Collect` is disruptive and hurts performance, so you should remove this test code as soon as you finish testing for leaks!

 ## The gory details